pact-foundation/karma-pact/README.md

 ## Examples

 Check the `karma` folder under [Pact JS](https://github.com/pact-foundation/pact-js) for examples with Mocha and Jasmine.

+## Running multiple Pact Mock Servers

+In some situations it may be useful to run multiple Pact Mock Servers.
+For instance, when running tests with karma, if a consumer defines contracts for several providers, the generated Pact contracts may be mixed up.
+A solution to solve this is to run one Pact Mock Server per provider.
+For more info, see [pact-js issue #59](https://github.com/pact-foundation/pact-js/issues/59)

 ## Contributing
 1. Fork it